The Era of

 Heartbeat AgentWhat it does: Gives AI agents a persistent heartbeat — scheduled, recurring autonomous execution that runs for hours or days without human prompting.

 The gap: An agent with a heartbeat and no governor is a liability. /loop gives agents persistence and autonomy but no execution governance.
-If the agent hallucinates at 3 AM, who stops the database write?
+If the agent make unwarranted inferencess at 3 AM, who stops the database write?
 No admissibility check.
 No state verification.
 No kill switch.

 LangChain / CrewAI / AutoGen